jabraham17/chpl-perf-tools/README.md

 The two most common uses of `perf` are to collect event counts or to identify hotspots in the code. `perf stat` is used to collect event counts, while `perf record` is used to identify hotspots. `perf stat` is generally invoked with a set of events to count, which is then aggregated over the run of the application and written to a file. `perf record` is used to record the performance of the application, and then `perf report` is used to analyze the results.

+For more information, <https://perfwiki.github.io/main/> is a great resource.

 ## `perf` usage

 `perf` is typically used from the command line as